GlueCoders/java_to_python/_posts/2018-04-23-classintro.md

 #### Instance Methods

-Every instance method i.e. non static or class methods(more on this later) have `self` as first parameter; `self` acts as `this` parameters.
+Every instance method i.e. non static or class methods(more on this later) have `self` as first parameter; `self` acts as `this` parameter.
 When invoking instance method we don't have to provide `self` parameter, it is passed implicitly.
 ```
 # self is passed implicitly
 def stop(self):